Skip to main content

 Roman women were excluded from formal political office but could hold significant public influence.
 The clearest evidence is Eumachia, public priestess of Venus and patroness of the fullers' guild.
 The Building of Eumachia on the east side of the Forum (early 1st century AD) was financed by her; the dedicatory inscription survives.
 The fullers erected a statue of her with the inscription "Eumachiae L(uci) f(iliae) sacerdoti publicae fullones" ("the fullers to Eumachia, daughter of Lucius, public priestess").

-What is slaves?
+What are slaves?

 Show answer